How to Clean Vinyl Records

 Whether a vinyl record is vintage or new, there is a special sound quality that comes from the turntable needle slipping into those grooves.
 But if you hear lots of clicks, crackling, or hisses, it may mean that the record is dirty and needs cleaning.
-Cleaning vinyl records is pretty simple if you simply take your time and use the right supplies and tools.
+Cleaning vinyl records is pretty simple if you take your time and use the right supplies and tools.

 There are record-cleaning machines that take all of the work out of the task; however, they are pricey.
 So, unless you have an extensive and very valuable vinyl collection, you can easily clean your vinyl records with less expensive tools and products.